parse-community/docs/_includes/ios/users.md

 Parse provides an easy way to integrate Facebook with your application.
 The Facebook SDK can be used with our SDK, and is integrated with the `PFUser` class to make linking your users to their Facebook identities easy.

-<div class='tip info'><div>
-  Learn how to use Parse with the Facebook API to create a profile viewer application.
-The [Integrating Facebook in iOS tutorial](/tutorials/integrating-facebook-in-ios) will teach you how to create and login `PFUsers` through Facebook and make queries to the Facebook Graph API.
-</div></div>

 Using our Facebook integration, you can associate an authenticated Facebook user with a `PFUser`.
 With just a few lines of code, you'll be able to provide a "log in with Facebook" option in your app, and be able to save the user's data to Parse.

 **Note:** Parse SDK is compatible both with Facebook SDK 3.x and 4.x for iOS.
 These instructions are for Facebook SDK 4.x.